-In 2010, Steve Wescott was just a musician in a band looking for the opportunity to break into the music world.
+Steve Wescott was just a musician in a band looking for the opportunity to break into the music world.
 He eventually left everything behind in order to tour full time for a shot at stardom.
-However, Steve felt God call him to walk across America.
+However, in 2010, Steve felt God call him to walk across America.
 This ‘calling’ sparked major changes in his life that even he didn't foresee coming.
-Steve was still holding onto his dream of being a rock star and wasn’t willing to leave the band.
-His plan was to begin the walk as soon as the band was done.
+Steve was still holding onto his dream of a career within the music industry and wasn’t yet willing to leave the band.
+His plan was to begin the walk as soon as the band was done touring.
 However, within a few short months, Steve was asked to leave the band.
 Clearly the Lord had other plans.
 That dramatically changed the course of his life and he found himself pursuing this mission to walk 3,800 miles from the Space Needle in Seattle, Washington to Times Square in New York.

-Steve and Leeroy started their trek from the base of the Space Needle in Seattle Washington on May 2, 2012, in honor of his father who passed away the same day 20 years before.
-Together they have walked through Washington, Oregon, Idaho, Utah, Colorado and Kansas for a total of 2,500 miles.
+Steve and Leeroy started their trek from the base of the Space Needle in Seattle Washington on May 2, 2012, the 20-year anniversary of his father's passing.
+Together, Steve and LeeRoy, have walked through Washington, Oregon, Idaho, Utah, Colorado, Kansas, Missouri and midway through Illinois.
 Steve spends his time on the road not only walking but also sharing the story of Uzima with curious onlookers, community centers, schools and churches.
-The goal of Needle2Square is to raise enough funds to purchase an orphanage and land for Uzima Outreach so that they can have a more permanent location and become self sustaining.
+The goal of Needle2Square is to raise enough funds to purchase an orphanage and land for Uzima Outreach so they can have a more permanent location and become self-sustaining.